Vox (website): Content

 According to Vox's founding editors, the site seeks to explain news by providing additional contextual information not usually found in traditional news sources.
 To reuse work from authors prior to the relaunch in 2014, Vox creates "card stacks" in bright canary yellow that provide context and define terms within an article.
 The cards are perpetually maintained as a form of "wiki page written by one person with a little attitude".
 As an example, a card about the term "insurance exchange" may be reused on stories about the Affordable Care Act.

 Vox uses Vox Media's Chorus content management system, which enables journalists to easily create articles with complex visual effects and transitions, such as photos that change as the reader scrolls.
 Vox Media's properties target educated households with six-figure incomes and a head of house less than 35 years old.

-Vox's Future Perfect, a reporting project that examines the world through philanthropy and effective altruism, is funded by the Rockefeller Foundation.
+In 2018, Vox launched Future Perfect, a reporting project that examines the world through philanthropy and effective altruism, initially funded by the Rockefeller Foundation.

 Video

 Vox has a YouTube channel by the same name where they have regularly posted videos on news and informational subjects since 2014.
 These videos are accompanied by an article on their website.
 The themes covered in the videos are usually similar to the themes covered in the regular, written articles on the website.
-The channel has over 10 million subscribers and over 2.6 billion views as of 5 February 2025.
+The channel has over 12.5 million subscribers and over 3.6 billion views as of 5 February 2025.
 Content surrounds current affairs, timelines of certain events, and interesting facts.

 In May 2018, Vox partnered with Netflix to release a weekly TV show called Explained.